By Denise De Long

 With a promising year ahead of us, at least five networking events planned, and more participants signed on, there’s never been a better time to connect with the future talent of Halifax.

 If you’re interested in becoming a Connector or participating in an upcoming speed interview event, contact me to find out how you can get involved.

-The Connector Program is funded under the Canada-Nova Scotia Labour Market Agreement.
+Denise is responsible for managing the Partnership’s Connector Program which is funded under the Canada-Nova Scotia Labour Market Agreement.